bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 The `'context'` event is emited whenever a user selects a date, or the user navigates the calendar (either via cursor keys, page up/down keys, home or end keys, or uses the calendar navigation buttons).
-It will also be emitted when the component is created (just before insertion into the DOM).
+It will also be emitted when the component is created (just before insertion into the DOM), or when the resolved locale is changed.

 When the `readonly` prop is set, the event will still be emitted when the user navigates the calendar.
 It will not be emitted when the `disabled` prop is set (except for the initial emit when the calendar